samelogic/element-selector/README.md

 ## Support

-If you encounter any problems or have suggestions, please message us.
+If you encounter any problems or have suggestions, please message us at hi@samelogic.com.
 We'd be happy to help!

 ## License